mpetrovich/dash/DOCS.md

 ```
 Creates a function that invokes $callable with the given set of arguments prepended to any others passed in.

-Pass Dash\PLACEHOLDER as a placeholder to replace with call-time arguments.
+Use Dash\_ as a placeholder to replace with call-time arguments.

 Parameter | Type | Description